 From catching the flight on time to where you’ll be staying, what places you’ll visit, which restaurants you will try first, and much more, having somewhat of a prepared plan is always helpful.
 Try typing it on your phone or maybe get a handy notebook so that you can always keep yourself updated about what’s next on the plan, but then again, a little bit of spontaneity never hurts anybody.

 So you and your family are roaming around in Italy; from seeing the mountains in the Dolomites to having the magical experience of sightseeing the canals and beauty of Venice, travelling is quite a tiresome task.
 And Italy is famous for its train travel, but is it the ride for you?

 Perhaps if you were alone or with your group of friends, then yes, the train would be a great choice, but since you’re in Italy with your family, the train travelling might not be the best way to tour Italy, especially if you’re with little ones.
 So it’s best to rent a car in advance or perhaps even on the spot if your decision about train travelling changes at the last minute.

 Choose Family-friendly Spots

 Some of our favourite family-friendly spots that you and your family can enjoy in Italy include the local wildlife of the Dolomites with its mountains and lakes that are a treat for the eyes.
-Others include the famous cathedrals and churches of Milan, the soul-refreshing villages of Cinque Terra, or if you’re looking for something magical to show your kids and family, then the Disney lookalike houses of Puglia should be a spot in your mind.
+Others include the famous cathedrals and churches of Milan and the soul-refreshing villages of Cinque Terra, or if you’re looking for something magical to show your kids and family, then the Disney-lookalike houses of Puglia should be a spot in your mind.

 Abide the Laws